Somatic Therapy in Toronto

 • Emotional overwhelm or burnout

-What to Expect in a Somatic Psychotherapy Session
+What to Expect in a Somatic Therapy Session

 We begin by exploring your goals and symptoms while developing grounding techniques to ensure you feel safe and supported.